dubbs/dubbs.github.io/source/_posts/2014-09-10-ssh-config-and-agent-forwarding.markdown

 	echo "$SSH_AUTH_SOCK"

-Verify your public key available to ssh-agent:
+Verify you have an identity loaded:

 	ssh-add -L

-If not, add a specific identity:
+If not, add an identity:

-	ssh-add ~/.ssh/id_project1
+	ssh-add ~/.ssh/id_rsa

+Login, logout, login to remote, first login requires passphrase.
+Subsequent logins do not:

+	ssh remoteServer1
+	exit
+	ssh remoteServer1

 ### Resources: